victormiguez/phonetic-search/README.txt

 "npm start your random words"
 or
 "node src/app.js your random words"
 It will always look for a file called "dictionary.txt" to make the comparsions.
+Every word that you want to test must be added inside this file.

 Running tests